aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

 * `src`: contains a directory named after the resource type name, inside of which you should find:
   - the `models.py` file, that is managed by the CloudFormation CLI on your behalf when you make schema changes, and
   - the `handlers.py` file, that is where the resource type developer adds code for the CRUDL implementation logic.
 Open the `src/handlers.py` file with a text editor of your choice, and **familiarize with the handlers' structure** described in `create_handler`, `update_handler`, `delete_handler`, `read_handler`, `list_handler` functions;
 * `resource-role.yaml`: file managed by the CloudFormation CLI, that describes an [AWS Identity and Access Management](https://aws.amazon.com/iam/) (IAM) role whose `PolicyDocument` contains permissions the resource type developer indicates in the `handlers` section of the schema file.
-CloudFormation assumes this role to manage resources on behalf of the user as part of CRUDL operations;
+CloudFormation assumes this role to manage resources for this resource type on behalf of the user as part of CRUDL operations;
 * `template.yml`: [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/) (SAM) template used as part of resource type testing.

 In the next section, you will explore aspects of the thought process of *implementing a resource type by starting from the model*, and you will compare such steps with example code content you just chose to clone or download on your machine.